liangyu-lin/weatherAPI/README.md

 # weatherAPI
-This is a example of working with  weather APIs from open weather
+This is an example of working with  weather APIs from opensource weather

+install npm express and body-parser